SIP Forensic Analysis: What It Is, When You Need It, and How It Works

 About the Author

 Joe Pasma, PE is a structural engineer with more than 40 years of experience working with Structural Insulated Panels, advanced building systems, manufacturing processes, and forensic investigations.
-Through PGS Consulting LLC, he provides advisory support to manufacturers, builders, architects, and project teams navigating complex building system decisions.
+Through PGS Consulting LLC, he provides advisory support to manufacturers, builders, architects, building owners, and project teams navigating complex building system decisions.